MichaelCurrin/os-genesis/docs/installation.md

 [![Download zip](https://img.shields.io/badge/📦_Download-master.zip-green?style=for-the-badge)](https://github.com/MichaelCurrin/os-genesis/archive/master.zip) [![Download tarball](https://img.shields.io/badge/📦_Download-master.tar.gz-green?style=for-the-badge)](https://github.com/MichaelCurrin/os-genesis/archive/master.tar.gz)

-Open the archive to unzip it with a program (Linux usually comes with a GUI).
+Open the archive to unzip it with a program (Linux and macOS usually come with a tool installed so you right-click or double-click an archive to extract it).).

 Put the folder somewhere you can run it from. e.g. `~/repos`.